Granatina/Template10-wiki/Home.md

 Probably.
 Template 10 packs in as many time-saving lessons-learned as possible.
 It's perfect for new apps, or apps wanting to leverage the library.
 That being said, it's not for everyone (probably 90% of Windows XAML apps).

 ##Known Issues with Template10
-1. Template10 is not currently compatible with UWP1.1 (SDK version 10586).
-It is necessary to target the older SDK version to build production apps using Template 10, at least for the moment.
+1. The Template 10 Nuget library is not compatible with the November Update SDK (as of version 1.0.8).
+You can work around this issue by using the latest Github sources, which are compatible with the new SDK.